andypoon-0311/notes-azure-function-app/README.md

 **read_notes** gets a reference to the container named "storenotes".
 If it does not exist it will attempt to create it.
 Then it attempts to get a blob client for the "notes.json" file so that it can attempt to read its contents.
 It will return an empty list if nothing exists so it is important if you are deploying this in your own environment that you ensure the "notes.json" file exists within a container named "storenotes".
 This is where all of "notes" data will be stored.

 **save_notes** begins similarily to **read_notes**.
 It attempts to get a reference to the container named "storenotes".
-It then gets the blob "notes.json and uploads the user provided data to the blob as json.
+It then gets the blob "notes.json" and uploads the user provided data to the blob as json.
 Be careful with POST and PUT operations as it will overwrite data, please reference line 35.

 ```python
 #overwrite data on line 35
 blob_client.upload_blob(json.dumps(data), overwrite=True)
 ```

-The endpoints all follow a similar structure besides **countNotes**.
-The structure was obtained from Microsoft's "Developer Reference Guide" and I did not deviate too much.
+The endpoints all follow a similar structure besides **countNotes**. **countNotes** just calls the **read_notes** function and stores it in *notes* as a list of dictionaries (json), and returns the length or number of entries in "notes.json".
+The structure was obtained from Microsoft's "Developer Reference Guide" and I did not deviate much.

 https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=get-started%2Casgi%2Capplication-level&pivots=python-mode-decorators